-It’s best to only ask questions about events that have occurred recently in your respondents life.
-The further in the past an event took place, the less likely they are to recall their experience clearly.
+It’s best to only ask questions about events that have occurred recently in your respondent’s life.
+The further in the past an event took place, the less likely they are to recall their experience completely.

 E.g. Feedback on a product purchase from last week will be more reliable than feedback on one purchased last year.